-Provision of programming and procedural support to the Senate.
+Programming and procedural support to the Senate and the legislative process

-Provision of secretariat support to the Appropriations and Staffing, Selection of Bills and Publications committees.
+Secretariat support to the Appropriations, Staffing and Security*; Selection of Bills; and Publications committees.

 Legislative documents were accurate and produced within required timeframes.

-Notice Paper for the current day and Journals of the Senate for the previous day available prior to sittings; accurate statistical and other documentation produced to meet the required timeframes.
+Notice Paper for the current day and Journals of the Senate are accurately published and meet required timeframes.

-All documents and information resources were accurate and provided according to required timeframes, other than where short delays were caused by technical difficulties.
+All information resources were accurate and provided according to required timeframes, other than where short delays were caused by technical difficulties.

-All documents were recorded and safely stored and documents were distributed in a timely manner.
+Senate records were safely stored and documents were distributed in a timely manner.

-Committee meetings were held, and documents and reports were provided, within agreed timeframes.
+Committee meetings were held, documents provided and reports prepared within agreed timeframes.